Abdul-Rafay-4002/portfolio/README.md

 Deployment:

-The project is deployed on GitHub Pages at: [Insert your GitHub Pages URL here]
+The project is deployed on GitHub Pages at: https://abdul-rafay-4002.github.io/portfolio/

 Notes: